-The Group's Board approved Risk Appetite Statement includes guidance for management on risk appetite and tolerance for each material risk.
-Key controls for each material risk are documented and the effectiveness of the controls monitored by the risk owner (in each case a member of the executive leadership team), the risk function, the ERMC and the Audit and Risk Committee.
+The Trust has a Board approved Risk Appetite Statement which includes guidance for management on appetite and tolerance for material risks.
+Key controls for each material risk are documented and the effectiveness of the controls monitored by the risk owner (a member of the executive leadership team), the risk function, the Executive Risk Management Committee and the Trust's Risk and Sustainability Committee.